 Many companies will have set up their structures from a tax perspective, during a time when the business landscape will have been very different.
 Post-pandemic, however, businesses may be reconsidering their raison d'être, re-focussing on their core business.
 Whichever their strategy, the corporate structure needs to be aligned.

 Reduce cost and improve cash movement

 A streamlined corporate structure will facilitate efficiency in operations, with resultant reductions in operating costs.
 The streamlined structure will also allow cash to be moved at the required speed, rather than tying it up in cumbersome processes through inefficient intermediaries.

 Streamlined management, governance and reduced risk

 The general counsel’s role is critical when considering whether the legal structure facilitates a return to growth.
-Playing a central role in coordinating a restructure, the GC needs to bring all stakeholders along, make sure they are aligned, and help them navigate the process.
+Playing a central role in co-ordinating a restructure, the GC needs to bring all stakeholders along, make sure they are aligned and help them navigate the process.
 The GC needs to be connected with the tax, treasury, finance and operations departments and look at the strategy holistically.
-Successful restructures often have someone at the center, taking broader responsibility for moving things forward.
+Successful restructures often have someone at the centre, taking broader responsibility for moving things forward.
 The legal department is well-placed to perform this role.

 Legal Perspectives on COVID-19